luizcamargo99/contador-caracteres/README.md

 ## 🚀 About this project

-This project consists of the clone of the Ifood Site home screen, in its March 2022 version.
-Bringing the UI and UX elements that the Ifood site provides us.
+This super simple but extremely useful project, the user is able to calculate the amount of digital characters in the input.
+I myself use it in my daily life.

 ## 🧑🏻‍💻 Technologies

 <ul>
   <li> HTML </li>
   <li> CSS </li>
-  <li> Javascript </li>
+  <li> AngularJS </li>
 </ul>

 ## 💻 Interface Mockup